‘Art Of The Deal’ Ghostwriter Says Book Should Be Classified As Fiction After Report Of Trump’s Massive Losses

 Tony Schwartz wrote the best-selling book that helped Donald Trump gain a reputation as a shrewd businessman and top-notch deal maker, but now the author thinks that The Art of the Deal should be moved to the “Fiction” section in bookstores — or taken off shelves entirely.

-Schwartz, who has become a chief critic of Trump’s presidency, responded to a report from the New York Times that showed Trump had massive business losses over the course of two decades.
+Schwartz, who has become a chief critic of Trump’s presidency, responded to a report from The New York Times that showed Trump had massive business losses over the course of two decades.
 The report showed that Trump lost more than $1 billion over that period, which appeared to be more than twice what any other taxpayer in the United States had lost.

 Schwartz said that the book he wrote about Trump now seems to ring very hollow.